 In summary, it’s clear that websites that are neglected after their initial build will start to decline.
 It’s a fact.
 The business results associated will also fall, and there’s a ‘hidden cost’ to that decline too.

-Website maintenance plans exist to minimise that decline and keep the website performing at its best, to prevent the cost of decline.
+Small business website maintenance plans exist to minimise that decline and keep the website performing at its best, to prevent the cost of decline.

-Website advancement programmes exist to progress and develop the performance of a website.
+Small business website maintenance and advancement programmes exist to progress and develop the performance of a website.
 It’s an incremental approach to refining and testing to boost performance and maximise the website’s results for your business.

 Combining these two elements can make a significant difference to your business performance.

 The cost of maintaining your site will vary depending on the type of site and your specific needs.
-However, after working with countless clients over the years, we can confidently say that website maintenance and advancement is a crucial and worthwhile aspect of running your business, that delivers a clear return on investment.
+However, after working with countless clients over the years, we can confidently say that small business website maintenance and advancement is a crucial and worthwhile aspect of running your business, that delivers a clear return on investment.

-At Growth by Design, we provide a range of support services for businesses, including website maintenance and advancement packages.
+At Growth by Design, we provide a range of support services for businesses, including small business website maintenance and advancement packages.
 We have a team of expert website designers and offer tech support to ensure your site is continually serving as your most important salesperson.